srobotta/moodle-report_ldapaccounts/README.md

 if in the settings the *LDAP query* is filled to select other fields as well, or if in the cli script the query is expanded by the argument `--ldapquery` more data from the entity may be stored in the logs.

+### Data location

+Both, the csv files for downloading and the log files are stored in *moodledata* in a sub directory `report_ldapaccounts`.
+Logfiles have the date included when they were written.

 ## Report page